zedr/zope-snipmate-bundle/README.rst

 Credits
 -------
-- Witsch for his TextMate snippets
+- Tom Lazar and Witsch for their TextMate snippets